lemaslab/lemaslab.github.io/_people/austin_hentschel.md

 Major: Nutritional Sciences
 Minor: Health Education
 Junior
 Hi, my name is Austen Hentschel, I am from Jacksonville, FL.
-I have ambitions to become a physican when I enter the medical field.
+I have ambitions to become a physician when I enter the medical field.
 In the future when I am a physician I hope to work closely with women’s health and family medicine.
 I also hope to have the opportunity to open an integrative clinic of my own.
 My research interests include maternal-fetal health and the role of nutrition in the prevention of disease.
 One of my favorite extracurricular activities on campus